nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook show the list of tags
+3. User requests to rename a specific tag in the list
+4. User inputs the new name
+5. AddressBook prompt user to confirm the changes
+6. AddressBook rename the tag<br>
+Use case ends.

+**Extensions**

+1a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4a.
+The new tag name already exists

+> 4a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

+5a.
+User does not confirm the changes

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.